Community Working Groups have launched!

 FedRAMP’s Community Working Groups

-FedRAMP is establishing Community Working Groups to provide the public with an opportunity to engage directly with FedRAMP experts and other public participants working on shared goals to create innovative solutions that meet FedRAMP standards and policies.
+FedRAMP is establishing Community Working Groups as a mechanism for industry and the public to engage directly with FedRAMP experts and share information while working on shared goals to create innovative solutions that meet FedRAMP standards and policies.

 These groups will serve two primary purposes: